This post was updated on July 10, 2015.

 2. Equipment Description

-The equipment description will appear on the AQMD permit, so it needs to be accurate, especially because the AQMD uses a specific format for the description.
+The equipment description will appear on the SCAQMD permit, so it needs to be accurate, especially because the SCAQMD uses a specific format for the description.
 Here are the required components for the description, along with some example data:

 - Name of device (internal combustion engine)